 CHIPs that are created in document form can present several challenges:

 - Less likely to be read all the way through

 - Are not up-to-date

-Creating your CHIP or CHA in an electronic format, or creating an “e-CHIP”, utilizing a performance management software, can alleviate these problems and increase the likelihood that your CHIP is utilized by partners to inform decision-making.
+Creating your Community Health Improvement Plan in an electronic format, or creating an “e-CHIP”, utilizing a performance management software, can alleviate these problems and increase the likelihood that your CHIP is actually utilized by the intended audience.

 Buncombe County, NC, Community Health Improvement Scorecard:

 Buncombe County has shared their “Community Health Improvement Scorecard” online publicly.
 It’s an easy way to learn about their current health priorities and what their community leaders, partners, and residents are working on together to improve the health of their community.